Fair Access Policy

 3.3

-The Reasonable Adjustments Policy sets out the principles and procedures that will be followed when candidates request reasonable adjustments to accommodate an individual need.
+The SQE Reasonable Adjustments Policy sets out the principles and procedures that will be followed when candidates request reasonable adjustments to accommodate an individual need.

 3.4